rcl-ssl/docs/api/standalone.md

 ```

 Your certificate will then be scheduled for creation at a later time.
 During this process, your domain will be validated based on the challenge you completed.
-Once the domain is validated your certificate will be created.
+Once the domain is validated, your certificate will be created.

 You can access your new certificate using the [RCL SSL API](TODO)